 With offices in New York and London, AEA offers a talented, multidisciplinary team of professionals with proven practical experience who deliver personalized solutions to organizations in the arts, cultural, creative and public sectors.
 We thrive on new challenges and approach problem-solving with curiosity, creativity and integrity.

-Please download AEA's brochure in your preferred language:
+Please download AEA's brochure (in English) here.

 AEA also runs the Global Cultural Districts Network (GCDN), a federation of arts and cultural centers across the world and convenes its annual member gathering.